Schleicher ASK 21: Flight characteristics

 The thick wing profile gives good low-speed characteristics (nominal stall speed approximately 65 km/h or 35 knots).
 The flight characteristics are docile; its stall is gentle, with ample vibration warning, and is easily recoverable.
 The nose does not noticeably drop, but the variometer indicates a high rate of descent and the vibration continues until back pressure is released and stall recovery is initiated.

 The glider has little tendency to enter a spin.
 In order to make spinning possible for training purposes or demonstrations a spin kit is available from the manufacturer.
 It consists of ballast discs applied to the tail to change the center of gravity according to the weight of the crew.
 With this device the ASK 21 when slowed to stall speed with rudder input drops one wing and begins to rotate.
-Recovery is standard, utilizing neutralized ailerons, full opposite rudder until the rotation stops and then centralizing the rudder, relaxing back pressure to break the stall, and then easing the stick back to pull out of the dive.
+Recovery is standard, utilizing neutralized ailerons, full opposite rudder until the rotation stops, centralizing the rudder and progressively moving the control column forward to reduce the angle of attack.
+As the glider recovers from the spin the control column is progressively moved backwards to pull out of the dive.

 When entering a side slip, which is not uncommon as an energy management technique, the rudder can aerodynamically over centre, requiring an input from the pilot for the rudder pedals to return to neutral.